eea/art17-consultation/docs/overview/source/authentication.rst

 Authentication
 ==============

-The authentication process is done externally, using Plone's builtin authentication mechanism.
+The authentication process is done internally, either through LDAP or locally.
 This page describes the authentication process for a registered user.

 .. figure:: images/authentication2.png
    :alt: Authentication Overview